 EE has begun to focus more on provincial legislatures, particularly the Western Cape, where there are numerous challenges with regard to education and school infrastructure.

-Amazwi Wethu – “Our Voices” in isiXhosa – is Equal Education’s youth film training workshop.
-Amazwi Wethu teaches Equalisers documentary film, photography and editing skills, while also promoting media literacy.
+Amazwi Wethu – “Our Voices” in isiXhosa – was Equal Education’s youth film training programme, which came to an end in 2017.
+Amazwi Wethu taught Equalisers documentary film, photography and editing skills, while also promoting media literacy.
 Equalisers become critically conscious producers and consumers of film as they learn how to utilise media in their activism.